-The following financial information for TBG includes 2000 through 2009 projected income statements, cash flows and a 1999 historical balance sheet all denominated in US dollars (the functional currency of TGB).
+The following financial information for TBG includes 2000 through 2009 projected income statements, cash flows and a 1999 historical balance sheet all denominated in US dollars (the functional currency of TBG).
 The projections from 2000 to 2009 are based on certain key assumptions, which are described below, and have been presented in US dollars.
-The projections for TBG extend to 2009 in order to reflect the impact of the expansion of pipeline capacity from 30 MMcmd to 54 MMcmd.
-The capacity increase commences in 2004 and is referred to as Phase II.
+The projections for TBG extend to 2009 in order to reflect the impact of an expansion of pipeline capacity from 30 MMcmd to 54 MMcmd.
+The projections are based on the assumption that the capacity increase commences in 2004.
+The assumed expansion is referred to as Phase II.
 Unless otherwise noted, financial information presented is at the operating company level assuming 100% ownership.
 Effective Enron ownership in TBG is 7% (4% direct and 3% indirect).

 Historical Results - 1998-1999